 1. Statute of Limitations

 Are you within the time allowed for bringing a suit?
 States vary widely on this issue; many states have extended the statute of limitations for child sexual abuse in recognition of the fact that so many survivors only recover memories or only realize what the abuse did to their lives many decades after the abuse.
-California law currently (2016) allows survivors to file suit anytime before their 26th birthday or within three years of the time they discover or reasonably should have discovered that their psychological injuries were caused by the abuse, whichever date is later.

 Secondly, is there evidence?
 Evidence includes testimony of people you may have told about the abuse around the time it was happening; testimony of other people who were abused by your perpetrator; medical records; testimony of people who observed dramatic changes in you at the time or a change in your relationship with the perpetrator; and of course (more rarely) testimony of people who saw the abuse happening.
 If you have no corroborative evidence except your word that it happened, you may still be able to convince a lawyer to take your case.
 In California, if you are over the age of twenty-six you currently have to have corroborating evidence to proceed with a suit.

 The third thing we consider is whether the perpetrator has assets to satisfy a judgment or settle the case?
 (In California and most states, homeowner’s insurance excludes intentional acts.)
 Assets include houses and rental properties, stocks and bonds, bank accounts, boats and RVs, etc. Obviously, where there are third parties involved such as schools, churches, sports teams, social organizations and businesses, there may be additional assets or even insurance available to cover the claims of negligence in placing children at risk.